hashicorp/nomad/website/source/api/index.html.md

 ## Data Model and Layout

-There are four primary nouns in Nomad:
+There are five primary nouns in Nomad:

 - jobs
 - nodes